 What If You Need to Hire a Remote Worker While Being Working Remotely

 Make a screening.
 Fortunately, this action is standard for hiring both remote and full-time employees.
 And of course, And of course, have long been known.
 You can do this manually by using various online data collection methods.
-If you are using a professional platform to outsource your work, let’s say, to content creators, you can select them on platform such as Pick The Writer.
-Here, all the necessary testing and evaluations are already done for you, saving you time and resources.
+If you are using a professional platform to outsource your work, let’s say, to content creators, you can select them on platforms such as Pick The Writer.
+All the necessary testing and evaluations are already done for you, saving you time and resources.

 Prepare the right questions.
-Surely, it would be best if you asked some questions regarding your candidate’s remote work experience, the ability to meet deadlines, his/her motivation, and expectations, and so on.
+Indeed, it would be best if you asked some questions regarding your candidate’s remote work experience, the ability to meet deadlines, his/her motivation and expectations, and so on.

 Choose the best software.
 For example, with HireVue, you can conduct video interviews plus get insights from machine learning systems on how a particular candidate can fit your team and your company.
 In addition to standard Zoom or Skype video interviews, you may use Spark Hire to record your meetings and then analyze them.

 Conduct an interview and provide feedback.
-If you have chosen the right software, it will be most comfortable to conduct an interview, analyze it, and provide feedback with an offer or rejection.
+If you have chosen the right software, it will be most comfortable conducting an interview, analyzing it, and giving feedback with an offer or rejection.
 Make sure to explain the reasons in the latter case.

 There is one more question that you most likely cannot get around in your interviews.
 This is a question about how remote workers are controlled and whether your candidate has experience with remote workers monitoring.
 However, let’s recall that the essence of remote work is to provide results within deadlines, no matter where, when, and how “an employee from home” will do their job.

-Yes, if it is an hourly rate, for example, as is the case with software development, then this information is tracked by employers remains necessary.
+Yes, suppose it is an hourly rate, for example, as is the case with software development.
+In that case, this information is tracked by employers remains necessary.
 But if the result is more important than the process, then it does not matter if a boss can track an employee’s location on Slack.
 When the result is more important than the process, the question of “Can employers know if you are not doing anything working at home?” does not make sense.